 Everybody poops.
-But when you’re not yet potty trained, the act is in the spotlight, there for everyone to see, during and after, especially when a bowel movement turns to a blowout, which leads to poop stains.
+But when you’re not yet potty trained, the act is in the spotlight, there for everyone to see, during and after — especially when a bowel movement turns to a blowout and leads to poop stains.
 At that point, parents have a challenging and gross cleanup on their hands.
-The trick to successfully getting poop stains out of carpets or clothes is cleaning up the baby poop as soon as it is discovered.
-A poop stain sets quickly and, the longer you wait to remove that stain, the less likely you are to recover the original color of your carpet, clothing, baby clothes, or bedsheets.
+The trick to successfully getting poop stains out of carpets or clothes is cleaning up the baby poop as soon as it’s discovered.
+A poop stain sets quickly, and the longer you wait to remove that stain, the less likely you are to recover the original color of your carpet, clothing, baby clothes, or bedsheets.

 How to Get Poop Out of Carpet

 Carpets are perhaps the worst place for unexpected blowouts and poop stains since carpets, like other textiles, can have feces ground into the fibers if the cleaner isn’t careful.
 In this case, the fibers are essentially glued to the floor and can’t be easily cleaned.
 And any stools on the floor are susceptible to being smeared by foot traffic.